System Data - User Admin Central

 Plus, to streamline navigation, there’s a search field to quickly locate specific user records.

-Sample of the search function on the User Maintenance tab
+Screenshot of the Search function on the User Maintenance tab

 Permissions Template